A Simplified Explanation of the Neuroscience of Literacy

 This early myelination process in human neuro-linguistic development creates a speech pathology challenge unique to ESL/ELL students, what we call at the American Youth Literacy Foundation a “language specific speech pathology.”
 This speech pathology has to be dealt with in the beginning of the reading process so that it can be resolved; because phonemic awareness, aural processing and oral speech production, as we will soon see, is the foundation for ALL future phonetic encoding and decoding of speech, otherwise known as “reading.”

 All students, including all ESL/ELL students, have to be made cognizant of the 44 American English phonemes.
 It is the critical first step.
-The cake of oral and aural linguistic development must first be baked, and if necessary, re-baked, BEFORE we begin to teach reading.
+The cake of oral and aural linguistic development must first be baked, and if necessary, re-baked, ideally, BEFORE we begin to teach reading.